rhorrace/CS410P-Project/README.md

 combo.
 The hand value (combo) will be updated before the flop,
 after it, after the turn, and after the river.

+The computer has its own hand and calc for determine its
+hand's value.
+The functions are similar to player and will
+all be used.

 The calc holds copies of the cards that have been played, which
 the cards are the hand, the flop, turn, and river.
 The cards are
 sorted by value for easier use.
 For calculating the hand, the